 (b) The actions the licensee will take to assist residents in securing comparable housing and assistance, if necessary.

+(3) A licensee shall notify residents and resident representatives of any proposed changes set forth in §.08B(1) of this regulation, in writing, at least 45 calendar days before the effective date of the proposed change.:

+[(a) At least 60 days for a licensee with 100 or fewer beds; and

+(b) At least 90 days for a licensee with more than 100 beds.]

-(3) A licensee shall notify residents and resident representatives of any proposed changes set forth in §.08B(1) of this regulation, in writing, at least 45 days before the effective date of the proposed change,(4) Whenever ownership of an assisted living program is transferred from the person or organization named on the license to another person or organization, the future owner shall apply for a new license[.
-The future owner shall file an application for a license] at least 4560 days before the final transfer.
+(4) Whenever ownership of an assisted living program is transferred from the person or organization named on the license to another person or organization, the future owner shall apply for a new license[.
+The future owner shall file an application for a license] at least 45[60] calendar days before the final transfer.

 (5) The Department shall issue a new license to a new owner if the new owner meets the requirements for licensure under this chapter.

-(6) the current licensee shall return its license to the Department by certified mail.
+(6) Upon the change of ownership of the assisted living program, the current licensee shall immediately cease all use of the previously issued assisted living program license.

-[(6)] (7) A licensee named in the original license shall remain responsible for [the] :
+[(6)] (7) A licensee named in the original license shall remain responsible for the:

-(a) The operation of the [assisted living] program until a new license is issued to the new owner; and [the current licensee shall remain responsible for]
+(a) Operation of the assisted living program until a new license is issued to the new owner; and;

 (b) Correction of all outstanding deficiencies or impending sanctions until a new license is issued to the new owner.

-[(7)] (8) If a licensee intends to relocate its program, the licensee shall:
+[(7)] (8) If a licensee intends to relocate its assisted living program, the licensee shall:

+(a) Apply for a new license in time to assure continuity of services to the residents; and [

+(i) At least 60 days for a licensee with 100 or fewer beds; and

+(ii) At least 90 days for a licensee with more than 100 beds; and](b) Upon issuance of the new license, the owner shall immediately cease all use of the previously issued assisted living program license.

-for a new license in time to assure continuity of services to the residents(9) The Secretary shall issue a new license for the new location if the assisted living program meets the requirements for licensure under this chapter.
+(9) The Secretary shall issue a new license for the new location if the assisted living program meets the requirements for licensure under this chapter.
 [The licensee shall return its original license to the Department by certified mail.]

 [(8)] (10) In addition to the notice to the Department required by §B of this regulation, after an assisted living program closes, the licensee shall: